-The recent controversy about New York’s Reproductive Health Act and its stipulation that abortion can take place up to the moment of birth, followed by Virginia Governor Ralph Northam’s remarks which seemed to approve of infanticide have highlighted key variables in the arguments about abortion.
+The controversy after the approval in 2019 of New York’s Reproductive Health Act and its stipulation that abortion can take place up to the moment of birth, followed by then Virginia Governor Ralph Northam’s remarks which seemed to approve of infanticide,1 have highlighted key variables in the arguments about abortion.

 Is the fetus a human being with sacred, inviolable rights, or is it just a clump of cells that might be inconvenient for a woman, much like a boil that can be removed at will?

-The New York Reproductive Health Act (Senate Bill 2796) clarifies that babies in the womb are not persons.
-See the following url for the full text of the bill:
+The New York Reproductive Health Act (Senate Bill 240), enacted on January 22, 2019, clarifies that babies in the womb are not persons.2 The Senate bill includes this definition:

 The New York law also states (with emphasis added):

-In the January 22, 2019 National Review article “New York State Senate Passes Bill Permitting Abortions up to Birth,” Alexandra DeSanctis wrote that the mother’s life or health was:
+In the January 22, 2019, National Review article “New York State Senate Passes Bill Permitting Abortions up to Birth,”5 Alexandra DeSanctis wrote that the mother’s life or health was defined as: